List of Guardian's Office operations: Operation Snapper

 At least some of Operation Snapper was put into effect.
 The GO documents about the operation were among the files seized by the FBI in June 1977 but it was not until February 1980 that Operation Snapper became public knowledge, when a group called the Citizens Freedom Foundation discovered the planning documents among the files that had been released in the aftermath of the convictions of the GO's leadership.
 When Henrietta Crampton of the CFF told Tapper about the documents that her group had uncovered, "he was quiet for a moment, and then he asked if it had anything to do with a pregnant woman.
 I told him it did and that I had it in writing.
 He said, 'You've made my weekend," and asked me to send him copies."
 Tapper made no further comment, as he and Attorney General Younger were being sued for allegedly illegally infiltrating the Church of Scientology.

 Heber Jentzsch, the Los Angeles Church of Scientology's director of public relations, argued that the plot was merely "unauthorized pranks of which we have no evidence were ever carried out."
 He told the Los Angeles Herald Examiner that he had "heard of the 'Snapper' operation.
 It was a gross operation.
 I can't condone that kind of activity...
 Someone obviously got frustrated and decided to carry out their own scenario.
 It should never have happened."

 Operation Snow White

+Operation Snow White was a criminal conspiracy during the 1970s to purge unfavorable records about Scientology and L. Ron Hubbard from 136 government agencies, foreign embassies and consulates, as well as private organizations critical of Scientology, in more than 30 countries.
+It was one of the largest infiltrations of the United States government in history, with up to 5,000 covert scientologist agents who committed infiltration, wiretapping, and theft of documents in government offices, most notably those of the U.S. Internal Revenue Service.
+Eleven highly placed executives, including Mary Sue Hubbard (third wife of L. Ron Hubbard and second-in-command of the Guardian's Office), pleaded guilty and were convicted in federal court of obstructing justice, burglary of government offices, and theft of documents and government property.